opentok/opentok-react-native-samples/README.md

 4. For iOS, install the Podfile's dependencies: `cd ios/ && pod install`

-5. In the App.js file, set the `apiKey`, `sessionId`, and `token` properties to your Vonage Video API key (project ID), a Vonage Video session ID, and a token for that session.
+5. In the App.js file, set the `applicationId`, `sessionId`, and `token` properties to your Vonage Video application ID, a Vonage Video session ID, and a token for that session.

 ## Development and Contributing